 Before I gave up my job for a life of writing, I worked as a Government press officer for 16 years – generally avoiding emails, answering phones or any kind of contact whatsoever with journalists.
 That was so I could concentrate on the creative bits, such as writing news releases and features.
 When I wasn’t doing that, I was telling jokes, making people laugh and dreaming of a life that didn’t involve 100+ emails a day, photocopiers that kept jamming and phones that didn’t stop ringing.

 Prior to that, in the days before the internet and mobile phones – so long ago, Justin Bieber wasn’t even born – I was an accountant.
 But I don’t like to talk about that (it brings back too many horrible memories of corporation tax calculations and balance sheets).
 And going back even further, when I had a ponytail and wore flowery shirts, I studied philosophy at Cambridge University after winning a place to study mathematics but deciding I was bored with solving equations by the time I arrived.
-How a budding writer ended up in that philosophical predicament is a long story, but one mainly based on the idea that academic subjects were considered superior to others – such as creative writing – which are a lot more useful if you want to write words for a living.
+Instead, I decided to solve the mysteries of life.
+Three decades later, I’m still searching for answers but hope to have found them by the year 3145 (this does depend on various reincarnations, so don’t hold your breath).

 That’s all for now.
 If you haven’t already, I invite you to sign up for my Very Funny Newsletter.
+Why?
+I’m desperate for subscribers.
 Thank you!